Algo Sucede

-Algo Sucede (English: Something Happens) is the seventh studio album by Mexican singer and songwriter Julieta Venegas, released on August 14, 2015, through Ohanian and Sony Music Mexico.
+Algo Sucede (English: Something Happens) is the seventh studio album by Mexican singer and songwriter Julieta Venegas, released on August 14, 2015, through Ohanian and Sony Latin.
 It was produced by Venegas alongside Cachorro López and Yamil Rezc.

 At the 16th Annual Latin Grammy Awards, the song "Ese Camino" was nominated for both Song of the Year and Record of the Year while the following year, the album was nominated for Album of the Year and won Best Pop/Rock Album at the 17th Annual Latin Grammy Awards.
 The album was also nominated for Best Latin Pop Album at the 58th Annual Grammy Awards.

 The album was certified gold in Mexico and peaked at numbers 5 and 1 at the Top Latin Albums and Latin Pop Albums charts, respectively, being her first number one in the latter chart.

 Background

 The album was recorded after a tour through Latin America, Europe and United States that followed Venegas previous album Los Momentos, it was produced alongside frequent collaborator Cachorro López and Yamil Rezc, and features a song, "Buenas Noches, Desolación", written with Miranda!'s Ale Sergi, with whom Venegas used to be a member of the supergroup Meteoros alongside López and Didi Gutman.

 The name of the album, translated to "something happens" comes from the idea that "life is continuous movement and therefore there is always the possibility that something will happen", according to Venegas "I approach it from a positive perspective, because something can always happen to you, life can always surprise you, it can always teach you a lesson, or something incredible can happen that you did not expect, it has to do with everything.
 I mention that possibility on the album, it's something I like and that's why I chose this title".